 TUNA AND SALMON SASHIMI ($11.95).

-The salmon sashimi could have been cut thicker (they are folded in half) and resembles nigiri filet, which gives the impression of cheap sushi.
-For the tuna sashimi, the upper body portion is served and the cut is usually for only rolls or spicy tuna.
-This is because the upper body portion has more tendon which tastes chewy, and the bottom portion is more rich and always meant for sashimi only.
+The salmon sashimi could have been cut thicker (the slices are folded in half) and resembles nigiri filet, which gives the impression of cheap sushi.
+As for the tuna sashimi, the upper body portion is served and the cut is usually for only rolls or spicy tuna.
+The reason is because the upper body portion has more tendon which tastes chewy, and the bottom cut is more rich and is always reserved for sashimi.
+Only.

 SALMON ($1.50), TORO ($2.25) AND TUNA NIGIRI ($1.50).